in

 10. The modern swastika symbol is associated with good luck and prosperity

 One of the most ancient symbols in the world adopted by numerous cultures and ancient civilizations, Swastika is used worldwide for its luck and prosperity factor.
-While there are different interpretations for the sign, they all direct towards one primary aspect: its symbolism with religious deities.
+While there are different interpretations of the sign, they are all directed towards one primary aspect: its symbolism with religious deities.
 Despite all the bad history associated with the character, it now represents what it has been doing for several generations.

 What do you think?